Author has written 6 stories for Infernal Devices, Cassandra Clare, Hobbit, Dragon Age, and Merlin.

 First of all, I am not one of those authors who waits for reviews to update.
 I update when I am happy with what I'm putting up.
 I will keep writing and uploading even if no one reviews.
 But reviews are absolutely wonderful to get and make the writing process so much more enjoyable, so I greatly appreciate any and all reviews that come my way!

-I have officially finished three fics.
+I have officially finished four fics.
 Thank you so very much to all who have reviewed!
 As for the next one, I'm starting to work on a TMI drabble fic.
-And I'm working on a couple Naruto fics and one for the new Hawaii Five-0 show on CBS and one for Lord of the Rings and a couple for The Hobbit.
-And I have a very busy schedule in real life on top of that.
-In other words, it will most likely be a while before I upload anything!
+And I'm working on a couple Naruto fics and one for Lord of the Rings and a couple for The Hobbit and I've branched into video games and...yeah.
+It might be a while before anything gets published.

 How Little We Know

-Infernal Devices.
+Infernal Devices by Cassandra Clare.
 Pre-canon, Jem/OC romance with some mystery and adventure thrown in for good measure.
 Please try it before you judge it; I tried my very best to make sure my OC isn't a Mary Sue.
-As of December 2, 2011, it is finished!
+Complete.

 Little Moments In London

-Infernal Devices.
+Infernal Devices by Cassandra Clare.
 Two drabbles for every letter of the alphabet.
-Completed!
+Complete.